KimberlyMcIver/HowTo-SWE/README.md

 - Mentor matching UI

 ## Status
-✅ Fully functional prototype (not published on the App Store)
 🎓 Built for university coursework (CSC 699 – Independent Study)
 🧠 Designed and developed solo